Other types of overseas adoptions

 Intercountry known non-relative adoptions

-Known non-relative adoptions will only be considered where you can demonstrate an existing relationship between you and the child (for example, you have a relationship with the child’s family or have previously cared for the child).
+You can only apply for intercountry known non-relative adoptions if you can prove an existing relationship between you and the child (for example, you have cared for the child before or have a relationship with the child’s family).

 Intercountry subsequent sibling adoption